 - In Person.
 Come to class, as you would for any other class. - Zoom.
 Log into Zoom using the link provided on Brightspace. - Online, on your own time.
-Email me a pdf of all your notes before the next class period, and I will count you as "present." - For regular lecture days: Watch all the videos for the lecture that day (lectures + examples). - For test review days: I will record the in-class review on Zoom and will share those links immediately after class.

-For test days, all students must either be in the classroom or in another testing location that was preapproved at least two weeks in advance of the test.
+For test and project days (including Scholar Day), all students must either be in the classroom or have made alternative arrangements at least two weeks in advance.